inspiritilda/2420_linux_assigment_1/README.md

 ## Introduction
 This guide will show you how to create an Arch Linux droplet on DigitalOcean using `doctl` command-line tool and `cloud-init` (DigitalOcean, n.d.).
-We will go step by step to set up SSH keys for secure access, upload a custom Arch Linux image, and automate the setup process with `cloud-init`.
+We will go step by step to set up SSH keys for secure access, and automate the setup process with `cloud-init`.

 ### Prerequisites
 - A DigitalOcean account.
-- `ssh` installed on your local machine.
 - A basic understanding of how to use the Linux command line.
 - This guide assumes you already have an Arch Linux droplet and can SSH into it.

 ## Installing and Setting up `doctl`
-`doctl` is the official DigitalOcean CLI tool, and it makes it super easy to manage everything right from your terminal (DigitalOcean, n.d.).
+`doctl` is the official DigitalOcean CLI (Command Line Interface) tool, and it makes it super easy to manage everything right from your terminal (DigitalOcean, n.d.).

 ### To Install `doctl`
 On Arch Linux, install `doctl` with the pacman package manager.
 You can run: